Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 </div>
 <br>

-**MultiParameter**: a multi-parameter anomaly detection model, was tested over time series observations of Section 82 parameters along with electrical conductivity.
+MultiParameter.py: a multi-parameter anomaly detection model, was tested over time series observations of Section 82 parameters along with electrical conductivity.
 This model can be causally evaluated on any online multi-parameter real-time sensor data from data streams, where data can be ingested via any API, JSON, or online evolving CSV.

 <br>
 <div align="center">